 Well, you can if you want to, but leaving a tip isn’t necessary or expected if there is already a service charge worked into your bill.

-Again, if you prefer bottled water, you can order it if you wish, but the majority of UK restaurants will also provide tap water for free – so if you’re trying to save money, remember to order tap water in restaurants.
+Again, if you prefer bottled water, you can order it if you wish, but the majority of UK restaurants will also provide tap water for free.
+So if you’re trying to save money, remember to order tap water instead.

 They might look like fun, but the rickshaws in Central London aren’t regulated and drivers will often try and charge tourists large amounts of money to travel very short distances, so they are best avoided.